-1821.
+182122.
 Fine

-Respondent shall pay to the Board a fine in the amount of (not to exceed five thousand dollars.\$5,000) pursuant to Business and Professions Code sections 4875 and 4883.
+Respondent shall pay to the Board a fine in the amount of [insert dollar amount] (not to exceed five thousand dollars-\$5,000) pursuant to Business and Professions Code sections 4875 and 4883.
 Respondent shall make saidthe payments as follows:.